Sij-Agentic/scoutAgent/README.md

     - `SCOUT_REDDIT_CLIENT_SECRET`
     - `SCOUT_REDDIT_USER_AGENT`

+  - Progress logging (optional tuning):
+    - `PROGRESS_FLUSH_INTERVAL` (seconds, default `5`) — how often to flush progress buffer to GCS
+    - `PROGRESS_MAX_BUFFER` (lines, default `50`) — flush when buffer reaches this many lines
+    - Notes: Progress logging is buffered and retried with backoff to avoid GCS 429s.
+You may see a slight (seconds) delay in progress updates.

 #### Bucket Permissions
 Grant the worker service account permission to write to the bucket:
 - Bucket → Permissions → Grant access